Claudia Sheinbaum: Environment

 Sheinbaum has a background in environmental policy, having served as Minister of the Environment for Mexico City and worked on the Intergovernmental Panel on Climate Change (IPCC), which would go on to win the panel a Nobel Peace Prize.
 In her tenure as Minister of the Environment, she saw a marked reduction in air pollution and created community ecological reserves.
 She has both spoken in favor of clean energy and support of oil, praising PEMEX (the nation's state-owned oil company).

 Personal life

 In 1986, Sheinbaum met Carlos Ímaz Gispert, who later became a prominent political figure in the PRD during his tenure at Stanford University.
 They married in 1987 and divorced in 2016.
-They have a daughter, Mariana Ímaz Sheinbaum, born in 1988.
-Through the marriage, Sheinbaum became the stepmother to Ímaz's son from a previous marriage, Rodrigo Ímaz, whom she raised.
+They have a daughter who was born in 1988.

-In 2016, she began dating Jesús María Tarriba Unger, a financial risk analyst for the Bank of Mexico, who she had known as a university student.
+In 2016, she began dating Jesús María Tarriba Unger, a financial risk analyst for the Bank of Mexico, whom she had known as a university student.

 In November 2023, Sheinbaum announced her marriage to Tarriba via social media.
 The two married in a small civil ceremony.